Crablicious/libdwarf-addr2line/README.md

 This is a trivial example, the build will take some fiddling with the simple Makefile.

+This is for latest libdwarf.
+Currently libdwarf 0.3.1

 The code assumes C99 stdbool.h  and
 type 'bool' available for the code to compile.